broadinstitute/adapt/README.md

 With this objective, Cas13a guides are determined to detect a sequence if they (i) satisfy the number of mismatches specified with `-gm`; and (ii) are predicted by the model to be highly active in detecting the sequence; `-gm` can be sufficiently high to rely entirely on the predictive model.
 The output guides will detect a desired fraction of all genomes, as specified by `-gp`.

+# Support and contributing

+## Questions

+If you have questions about ADAPT, please create an [issue](https://github.com/broadinstitute/adapt/issues).

-# Contributing
+## Contributing

 We welcome contributions to ADAPT.
 This can be in the form of an [issue](https://github.com/broadinstitute/adapt/issues) or [pull request](https://github.com/broadinstitute/adapt/pulls).

-# Questions

-If you have questions about ADAPT, please create an [issue](https://github.com/broadinstitute/adapt/issues).

-# Citation
+## Citation

-For details on how ADAPT works, please refer to our preprint on bioRxiv.
+ADAPT was started by Hayden Metsky, and is developed by Priya Pillai and Hayden.

 If you find ADAPT useful to your work, please cite our preprint as:
   * **[CITATION HERE]**

-# License
+## License

 ADAPT is licensed under the terms of the [MIT license](./LICENSE).